 Contrasts are observed between our own army and the French.
 Our men are, for the most part, taller, firmer in action, stricter in discipline; theirs are more inured to active fatigue, more impatient for victory, keener at individual combat; but take them altogether, and each will admit that it would care for no enemy but that other.
-Yet the French sol-dier can tell the English private that of every three officers of the French army one had risen from the ranks.
-Are we, as Englishmen, to confess that chivalry belongs only to the French people?
+Yet the French soldier can tell the English private that of every three officers of the Erench army one had risen from the ranks.
+Are we, as Englishmen, to confess that chivalry belongs only to contemplate no help for any but widows to the French people?
 That only a small class of the English share the feeling-a class born officers?
-Say that gentlemanly helpless, and gives help to the wife who is spirit is absolutely required in the officer, | deprived of aid by her husband's absence, and that you do not always find it in the finds a home and safety for children whom " common people" of England; admit the the claims of war have bereft of their assumption, and yet we say that when a man natural protector, and so cheers the soldier fighting in the field, whose anxiety would be of the common people shows such qualities as are indicated in the letters to which we have a more enduring pang than that of the soldier expiring on the field.
-Are the dependants of the dead poor only to be thought of?
-Does referred, he proves that there are "gentlemen" even in the humblest ranks, and that the qualities of the officer live under the coarse the official commission intend to put a procloth of the private soldier.
-If it is gentle-manly and chivalrous feeling that you remium upon the suicide of non-commissioned officers or privates ?
-Until, therefore, we have quire, you would still find a full proportion to some distinct understanding that the Royal give the English people one-third of the Commission intend, in these respects, to do officers in the British army.
-But there is something more than right; hold that the independent help has not been luckily, since right is disclaimed by our needless nor superfluous.
-Sir Robert Peel and the Times have sug-Legislators as a sufficient ground for public acts.
-There is policy.
-Throw open com- gested the formation of a fund to send more has appeared in a Ministerial paper.
-The missions to privates, on condition that they help for the sick and wounded; whereupon Morning Chronicle says: are men of gentlemanly demeanour, and you "Andrew Smith, M.D., Director-General, "The report that has lately circulated in Germany, at once raise the standard of behaviour for the whole ranks.
-Yet further; because men rise from the ranks in the French army, it is not to be supposed that all such men are other than gentlemen.
+Say that gentlemanly spirit is absolutely required in the officer, and that you do not always find it in the "common, people" of England; admit the assumption, and yet we say that when a man of the common people shows such qualities as are indicated in the letters to which we have referred, he proves that there are "gentlemon" even in the humblest ranks, and that the qualities of the officer live under the coarse cloth of the private soldier.
+If it is gentlemanly and chivalrous feeling that you require, you would still find a full proportion to give the English people one-third of the officers in the British army.

+at once raise the standard of behaviour for rise from the ranks in the French army, it is not to be supposed that all such men are other than gentlemen.
 What is "gentle" in the Herald's acceptation?
 It is that a man shall be "nobilis," that is knowable by his arms; his family having been distinct with an inherited cognizance.
-Now there are many gentlemen in England who have a better right to bear arms than numbers who have the money to purchase commissions in the army.
+Now there are many gentlemen in England who have a better right to bear arms than numbers who the army.
 To open commissions for privates would have the double effect of enabling such men to work their way to command; while, in passing through the ranks, they would leaven the mass, and strengthen the moral operation of the measure upon the body of the soldiers.
 Our army would then really represent the nation and all its classes.

-Men and money, we say, will be demanded of the English commonwealth before the battle is over.
+Men and money, we say, will be demanded of the English commonwealth before the Nothing has been more striking in the battle is over.
 Already recruits are going out, and are continually drafted from the body of the people.
 We supply the bone and sinews, we shall have to pay them.
 We should obtain only our right if we were to insist that exclusive rules, alien from a commonwealth like ours, should be broken down.
-If we give our blood and treasure, give us at least a share in the disposal of it.
-If we go to war for the honour of the Queen's flag, let the Queen's flag honour the English people.
-If we bear the brunt of the loss, let a portion of the political power, which a share in the military profession confers, be returned to the English people.
-If we could obtain that out of the war,-if we could throw open the army,---if we could secure some degree of sympathy between the great organised physical force of our state and the commonwealth, then, we say, the blood spilled upon the Continent would not be in vain, and England will arise from the contest greater than she was before-more worthy for sovereign and statesmen to govern.
+If we give our blood and treasure, give us at to war for the honour of the Queen's flag, let If we bear the brunt of the loss, let a portion of the political power, which a share in the military profession confers, be returned to the English people.
+If we could obtain that out of the war,-if we could throw open the army,--if we could secure some degree of sympathy between the great organised physical force of our state and the commonwealth, then, we say, the blood spilled upon the Continent would not be in vain, and England will arise from the contest greater than she was before-more worthy for sovereign and statesmen to govern.